 Adult ADHD: Causes

 What causes ADHD?
-It’s unknown, but most research suggests three main factors:
+It’s not entirely clear, but most research suggests these main factors:

-- Environmental Factors: Studies suggest that exposure to extreme stress, trauma, or certain toxins – like lead4 or bisphenol-A5 –increase the risk or severity of ADHD symptoms.
+- Environmental Factors: Studies suggest that exposure to extreme stress, trauma, or certain toxins – like lead16 or bisphenol-A17 –increase the risk or severity of ADHD symptoms.

-- Disruption of Development: Brain injury6 or events that affect the central nervous system during development, like preterm birth7 or alcohol use during pregnancy8, may increase the likelihood of ADHD in an individual.
+- Disruption of Development: Brain injury18 or events that affect the central nervous system during development, like preterm birth19 or alcohol use during pregnancy,20 may have a major role in ADHD development.

-Doctors diagnose ADHD using symptom criteria from the Diagnostic and Statistical Manual of Mental Disorders9(DSM-V), which lists nine symptoms that suggest Inattentive ADHD and nine that suggest Hyperactive-Impulsive ADHD.
+Healthcare providers use symptom criteria from the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) to establish an adult ADHD diagnosis.22 The DSM-5 lists nine symptoms that suggest predominantly inattentive ADHD (often called ADD), and nine separate symptoms that suggest predominantly hyperactive-impulsive ADHD.

-An adult can be diagnosed with either ADHD sub-type — or Combined Type ADHD — if he or she exhibits just five of the nine symptoms in two or more settings – at work and at home, for example – for at least six months.
+An adult can be diagnosed with either ADHD subtype — or Combined Type ADHD — if they exhibit at least five of the nine symptoms in two or more settings – at work and at home, for example – for at least six months.

 An adult ADHD symptom assessment often includes the following with a clinician experienced in adult ADHD:

-- A medical exam to rule out other related conditions (see below)
+- A medical exam to rule out other commonly related conditions (see comorbid conditions above)

-- A clinical interview to gather information about family medical and symptom history
+- A clinical interview to gather information about family medical and symptom history, especially in childhood

-- ADHD rating scales completed by the adult and/or loved ones to assess symptoms, strengths, and weaknesses
+- ADHD rating scales completed by the adult and/or those known to them to assess symptoms, strengths, and weaknesses

 A complete assessment may take several visits and/or visits with an ADHD specialist.

-The best treatment for adult ADHD is a combination of therapy and medication10.
-The most effective ADHD treatment plans include one or more of the options described below.
-Adults should expect to work closely with their physicians to adjust medication and dosage, and to find the right ADHD treatment combination to alleviate symptoms.
+The best treatment for adult ADHD is a combination of therapy and medication.23 24 Adults should expect to work closely with their physicians to adjust medication and dosage, and to find the right ADHD treatment combination to alleviate symptoms.

 Adult ADHD Medication